Energy Use & Climate Change

 - An aggressive pursuit of energy efficiency

-- Collaboration with our engineering and information technology (IT) teams
+- Constant collaboration among our facilities, engineering, and information technology (IT) teams

 - Exploring opportunities for the use of renewable energy

 Beyond our facilities, we realize the importance of accounting for suppliers’ GHG emissions in order to understand our full environmental impact.
 We began collecting emissions data from direct Tier 1 suppliers in 2009 and have expanded our program every year.
-In 2011, our Social and Environmental Responsibility (SER) initiative engaged suppliers once again – gathering greenhouse gas emissions data from suppliers representing 95% of our direct spend, up from 95 percent in 2011.
+In 2012, our Social and Environmental Responsibility (SER) initiative engaged supply chain partners to gather greenhouse gas emissions data from suppliers representing 98 percent of our direct spend, up from 95 percent in 2011.

 The facilities team works closely with engineering and IT to manage global energy consumption by monitoring power use and implementing energy efficiency initiatives.
 Our data centers are designed to automatically capture and report PUE, which is The Green Grid standard for measuring the energy efficiency of data center infrastructures.
-We use the PUE system across all facilities, including our Hopkinton, Massachusetts and Cork, Ireland locations, as well as our new facility in Durham, North Carolina.
+We use PUE across all facilities, including our Hopkinton, Massachusetts, and Cork, Ireland, locations, as well as our new facility in Durham, North Carolina.
 These systems allow data center managers to consistently monitor and measure the impact of changes they make.

 Durham, North Carolina